The Fundamentals of Direct Response Radio Advertising

 There are a number of ways to increase the LTV of each customer.
 Let's look at three of the main ways:

 1. Increase price without increasing cost.
-One way to do this is by increasing the percentage of orders that include high-margin upsells.
+One way to do this is by increasing the percent of orders that include high-margin upsells.
 Retailers do this all the time.
 They put super high margin items right at the checkout.
 Direct response advertisers can learn a lot from this.
 Identify widely appealing, complementary items and ensure they are offered as part of the sales process.

 2. Increase repeat purchase.
 You have paid to acquire that customer, now develop a relationship and continue to meet their needs to drive repeat purchase.
 If they only buy once from you, you don't have a very viable business unless that first purchase is incredibly high margin.